 Takahē are larger with stout legs and more colours; pūkeko are blue with a black back

 Image: Shellie Evans ©

-Deer and takahē love to browse on the same tussock species in the alpine grasslands.
-Unfortunately, deer browse is much harder on tussock and retards growth and so can impact on takahē food and habitat.
+Deer love to browse on the same tussock species as takahē do.
+Unfortunately, this affects tussock growth and can impact on takahē food and habitat.